Mastering¶

 as expected.

-To follow the UE itself, we can filter by the IMSI.
+To follow the UE itself, we can filter by the IMSI (use the value from step 6).

 Control Plane Logs¶